Juliya91/instacity-goteborg/README.md

 #### Bugs and Solutions

-- Navbar menu was displaying vertically on mobile once clicked on navbar toggler, which didn't look presentable, I added display: flex; and flex-direction: row; to navbar toggler as recommended by Nishant Kumar to display menu horizontally on mobile.
+- Navbar menu was displaying vertically on mobile once clicked on navbar toggler, which didn't look presentable, I added display: flex; and flex-direction: row; to navbar toggler to display menu horizontally on mobile.
 - Buttons on winter page were not centered as I put "col-4", but I changed from 3 buttons to 2.
 To solve that I changed it to "col-6" so it spreads out and centers.
-- Images winter & summer pages were not displaying on deployed link as pointed out by my Mentor Nishant Kumar I had a mistake in img path (/assets/images/winter/got-haga-w.jpg).
+- Images winter & summer pages were not displaying on deployed link, I had a mistake in img path (/assets/images/winter/got-haga-w.jpg).
 To rectify that I removed "/" before assets.
 - Images on winter & summer pages on mobile version were not aligning, part of right side was covered as a result part of toggler was covered too.
 To solve this issue I used relative mesarument for the width of images on those pages (changed to 100% width).
 - On sign up page on mobile version choice of interest checkboxes were partly covered, which caused toggler to not be visible.
 I decided to have checkboxes displaying vertically on mobile version instead of horizontally like on desktop version.
 To achieve this a changed "d-flex" to "d-md-flex" in the "div" that wrappes the checkboxes and heading for choise of interest.